 We are currently open and are permitting clients in our office.
-Face masks are mandatory if you are not fully vaccinated.
+If you are unvaccinated a face mask is required for entry.
 Please call (860) 648-4002 for further information.

 IRS recently released an operational staus update.
 This update (found below) addresses some of the reasons that you may not have received your refund yet.
 In a normal year many of these things are done behind the scenes and are not noticed by the taxpayer.
 However, the service has not yet fully recovered from the effects of COVID-19 on their operations.

 WASHINGTON — The Treasury Department and Internal Revenue Service announced today that the federal income tax filing due date for individuals for the 2020 tax year will be automatically extended from April 15, 2021, to May 17, 2021.
 The IRS will be providing formal guidance in the coming days.

 WASHINGTON – The IRS announced today that, as required by law, all legally permitted first and second round of Economic Impact Payments have been issued and the IRS now turns its full attention to the 2021 filing season.

 Beginning in April 2020, the IRS and Treasury Department began delivering the first round of Economic Impact Payments within two weeks of the legislation.
 The IRS issued more than 160 million EIPs to taxpayers across the country totaling over $270 billion, while simultaneously managing an extended filing season.
 In addition, since Congress enacted the COVID-related Tax Relief Act of 2020, the IRS has delivered more than 147 million EIPs in the second-round totaling over $142 billion.

 The IRS recently announced the launch of web sites for non-tax filers to register to receive their economic impact payment and a new Get My Payment tool.
 Here is what you need to know.